purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/Feature-Engineering/one-hot-encoding.md

-One Hot Encoding
+## One Hot Encoding
-Overview
+### Overview
 One hot encoding converts categorical variables into a binary matrix representation.
 It's particularly useful for categorical features with medium cardinality.
-> Note: Cardinality itself measures the number of elements in a set, so when applied to data features, it indicates the number of unique values that a feature can take.
+> **Note**: Cardinality measures the number of elements in a set, so when applied to data features, it indicates the number of unique values that a feature can take.
->

-Common Problems
+### Common Problems
-Memory Consumption: Can be extensive if there are many unique categories, leading to high-dimensional feature vectors.
+-  **Memory Consumption**: Can be extensive if there are many unique categories, leading to high-dimensional feature vectors.

-> Note: Each number in a vector represents a dimension:
+> Each number in a vector represents a dimension:
 > [2] is a one-dimensional vector because it contains only one element.
 > [3, 4] is a two-dimensional vector because it contains two elements.
 > [3, 4, 7] is a three-dimensional vector because it contains three elements.
->
->
-Computational Efficiency: Processing large one-hot encoded vectors can be computationally expensive.
+-  **Computational Efficiency**: Processing large one-hot encoded vectors can be computationally expensive.

-Unsuitability for NLP: Due to the large vocabulary size, it's impractical for natural language processing tasks.
+-  **Unsuitability for NLP**: Due to the large vocabulary size, it's impractical for natural language processing tasks.

-Best Practices
+### Best Practices

-Handling Rare Categories: Group infrequent categories into a single "Other" category.
+-  **Handling Rare Categories**: Group infrequent categories into a single "Other" category.

-Managing Unseen Categories: Ensure that your one hot encoding implementation can handle new, unseen categories during testing or in production.
+-  **Managing Unseen Categories**: Ensure that your one hot encoding implementation can handle new, unseen categories during testing or in production.

-Coding:
+### Coding Examples
-pandas.get_dummies
+#### pandas.get_dummies
-Functionality: This function converts categorical variable(s) into dummy/indicator variables.
+- **Functionality**: This function converts categorical variable(s) into dummy/indicator variables.
 It is straightforward and quick for exploratory data analysis and smaller projects.
-Limitation: pandas.get_dummies doesn't inherently "remember" the mapping from categorical values to dummy variables.
-This means if you encode your training data, and later receive new data for prediction (like a test set), there could be inconsistencies in the encoded columns if the new data contains categories not present in the training data.

-sklearn.preprocessing.OneHotEncoder
-Functionality: Part of the Scikit-learn library, OneHotEncoder is designed to be used in machine learning pipelines.
-It converts categorical features into a 2D array of one hot encoded vectors and is capable of handling unseen categories.
-Persistence: OneHotEncoder can remember the encoding scheme by fitting the encoder to the training data.
-This allows it to handle new data during testing or in production environments consistently, by either ignoring unseen categories or throwing an error, depending on how you configure it.
-Integration in Pipelines: It can be incorporated into a preprocessing pipeline, ensuring that all steps from encoding to model training are aligned and consistent.
-Choosing Between pandas.get_dummies and OneHotEncoder Use pandas.get_dummies when you are doing quick data transformations for analysis or visualizations where the exact alignment of encoded features between different datasets (like training and testing) is not critical.
-Use OneHotEncoder when building machine learning models that need to be robust and handle new, unseen data after being deployed.
-It's particularly useful in production environments or when the data is split into training and testing sets, and consistency across these splits is crucial.

-Dummy:
-In statistics and machine learning, "dummy variable" and "indicator variable" are terms often used interchangeably to refer to variables created to represent categorical data in numeric form.
+>In statistics and machine learning, "dummy variable" and "indicator variable" are terms often used interchangeably to refer to variables created to represent categorical data in numeric form.

-Dummy Variable
 A dummy variable is a binary variable that has been created to represent a category.
 For each category in a categorical feature, a new binary variable is generated.
 These variables take the value:
 1 if the observation belongs to that category
 0 if it does not.
+>
+- **Limitation**: `pandas.get_dummies` doesn't inherently "remember" the mapping from categorical values to dummy variables.
+This means if you encode your training data, and later receive new data for prediction (like a test set), there could be inconsistencies in the encoded columns if the new data contains categories not present in the training data.

+#### sklearn.preprocessing.OneHotEncoder
+-  **Functionality**: Part of the Scikit-learn library, OneHotEncoder is designed to be used in machine learning pipelines.
+It converts categorical features into a 2D array of one hot encoded vectors and is capable of handling unseen categories.
+-  **Persistence**: OneHotEncoder can remember the encoding scheme by fitting the encoder to the training data.
+This allows it to handle new data during testing or in production environments consistently, by either ignoring unseen categories or throwing an error, depending on how you configure it.
+-  **Integration in Pipelines**: It can be incorporated into a preprocessing pipeline, ensuring that all steps from encoding to model training are aligned and consistent.

+### Choosing Between pandas.get_dummies and OneHotEncoder
+- Use `pandas.get_dummies` when you are doing quick data transformations for analysis or visualizations where the exact alignment of encoded features between different datasets (like training and testing) is not critical.
+- Use `OneHotEncoder` when building machine learning models that need to be robust and handle new, unseen data after being deployed.
+It's particularly useful in production environments or when the data is split into training and testing sets, and consistency across these splits is crucial.

-pandas.get_dummies example:
+### pandas.get_dummies Example:
-### Example Scenario: Customer Data for Marketing Campaign
+#### Example Scenario: Customer Data for Marketing Campaign

-#### **Step 1: Training Data**
+**Step 1: Training Data**
 Imagine we have customer data from a marketing campaign that includes a categorical variable "Product Interest" with three categories: "Gadgets", "Books", and "Clothing".

 Here is how the data might look: